awsk1994/VultantGlasses_Alpha/README.md

  - Text/Data format conversion: https://www.branah.com/unicode-converter

 ## TODO:
+### High (Essential) Priority:
  - Notification message -> filter by app name
- - Add global settings to log ToastAndroid.
+ - Implement persistence storage for notes, cue-card, settings.
+ - Turn on Bluetooth (Android) design

+### Medium (Good to have) Priority:
+ - Centralize styles
  - Try to connect to saved BLE.
 If fail, alert and suggest to go choose device page.
- - Turn on Bluetooth (Android) design
- - Implement persistence storage for notes, cue-card, settings.
- - Centralize styles
+ - Add global settings to log ToastAndroid.

+### Low Priority:
  - Can spinner overlay have a cancel button?
- - Confirm iOS user workflow is ok.

-## TODO (Super Low Priority):
+### Super Low Priority:
  - You can use this and not need to pass characteristics around:
    - https://github.com/Polidea/react-native-ble-plx/wiki/Characteristic-Reading
  ```